pitmonticone/www.julialang.org/jsoc/gsod/projects.md

 so this is often a simple matter of adapting existing documentation to MLJ syntax.

-The models wrapped from sckit-learn (about 70) constitute a separate case, as the available documentation is in python and not Julia.
+The models wrapped from scikit-learn (about 70) constitute a separate case, as the available documentation is in python and not Julia.
 Initially, docstrings for these models will simply quote the python documentation.
 However, generating these [may